 And crazy Uncle Joe Biden is offering unsolicited advice that she better start talking with some passion to fix this trust problem she has.

-And nobody really seems to be talking about in the weeks following a publication from the New York Times in 2015 that revealed that Hillary Clinton was using a private email set up.
+And nobody really seems to be talking about in the weeks following a publication from the New York Times in 2015 that revealed that Hillary Clinton was using a private email setup.

 Well, after that was revealed, her aides began deleting the emails from the server that she used to conduct official State Department business.

-Well, that's called the cover-up.
+Well, that's called a cover-up.

 That's called breaking the law.

-Now the Trump campaign is calling on the FBI to make additional Clinton email investigation records public.
+Now, the Trump campaign is calling on the FBI to make additional Clinton email investigation records public.

 Even Paul Ryan has said that the FBI involved in this by releasing this on a Friday on a holiday weekend is playing politics in Hillary's favor.